FORT CHARLES

 Fort, the oldest remnant of the British occupation, housing a museum on Port Royal's past and military history

-After taking the island from the Spaniards, the English never stopped protecting it, building forts and forts all around the coast.
-Built in 1656, one year after the victory of the English army over the Spaniards, Fort Charles is today the oldest fort still standing.
-Built in the shape of a ship, once surrounded by water, it was used to control the entrance to the port.
-Rebuilt in 1699, after an earthquake, it was the best armed fort in the Caribbean and was for a long time the residence of Admiral Nelson.
+After taking the island from the Spanish, the English never stopped protecting it, building forts all around the coast.
+Built in 1656, a year after the English army's victory over the Spanish, Fort Charles is today the oldest still standing.
+Built in the shape of a ship and once surrounded by water, it was used to control the entrance to the port.
+Rebuilt in 1699 after an earthquake, it was the best-armed fort in the Caribbean and was long the residence of Admiral Nelson.
 The crenellated enclosure, protected by cannons, houses a modest maritime museum.
-Concerts are organized here.
-One regrets the prohibitive price of the entrance nevertheless.
+Concerts are held here.
+Remember to go at pleasant hours, as the sun is very strong.

-The museum: two small houses in the fort's enclosure bear witness to Port Royal's past through objects and maps.
-One exhibit is dedicated to life before 1692 and the other tells the story of the city's military past after the earthquake
+The museum: two small houses inside the fort bear witness to Port Royal's past through objects and maps.
+One exhibit focuses on life before 1692, while the other recounts the city's military past after the earthquake.

-Giddy House: this warehouse built in 1888 offers a strange vision.
+Giddy House: this warehouse, built in 1888, is a strange sight.
 Literally sunk into the ground, sucked up by underground movements during an earthquake in 1907, it now leans 15% on its side.
-Walking inside offers a sensation from which the name of the place was born: Gizzy, which can be translated as "giddy", or "unbalanced".
+Walking inside it is a sensation that gave rise to the place's name: Gizzy, which translates as "giddy" or "unbalanced".

-Victoria Albert Battery : not much remains of the city's former defensive complex, which consisted of buildings and batteries connected by tunnels.
-A large cannon is still there to testify to the past
+Victoria Albert Battery : not much remains of the city's former defensive complex of buildings and batteries linked by tunnels.
+A large cannon still stands as a reminder of the past.

 Did you know?
 This review was written by our professional authors.